awsdocs/elb-network-load-balancers-user-guide/doc_source/create-tls-listener.md

 # TLS Listeners for Your Network Load Balancer<a name="create-tls-listener"></a>

-You must specify exactly one server certificate per TLS listener\.
-The load balancer uses this certificate to terminate the connection and then to decrypt requests from clients before sending them to the targets\.
+To use a TLS listener, you must deploy at least one server certificate on your load balancer\.
+The load balancer uses a server certificate to terminate the front\-end connection and then to decrypt requests from clients before sending them to the targets\.

 Elastic Load Balancing uses a TLS negotiation configuration, known as a security policy, to negotiate TLS connections between a client and the load balancer\.
 A security policy is a combination of protocols and ciphers\.
 The protocol establishes a secure connection between a client and a server and ensures that all data passed between the client and your load balancer is private\.
 A cipher is an encryption algorithm that uses encryption keys to create a coded message\.
 Protocols use several ciphers to encrypt data over the internet\.
 During the connection negotiation process, the client and the load balancer present a list of ciphers and protocols that they each support, in order of preference\.
 The first cipher on the server's list that matches any one of the client's ciphers is selected for the secure connection\.

+To create a TLS listener, see [Add a Listener](create-listener.md#add-listener)\.

 ## Server Certificates<a name="tls-listener-certificates"></a>

-The load balancer uses an X\.509 certificate \(server certificate\)\.
+The load balancer requires X\.509 certificates \(server certificate\)\.
 Certificates are a digital form of identification issued by a certificate authority \(CA\)\.
 A certificate contains identification information, a validity period, a public key, a serial number, and the digital signature of the issuer\.

 When you create a certificate for use with your load balancer, you must specify a domain name\.